Detect Boundaries of Objects Within Video Using Raspberry Pi

 4. In the Hardware board settings pane, expand Target hardware resources and select Board Parameters.
 Specify these parameter values:

 Device Address: The IP address or host name of the hardware.

 Username: Specify the root user name of the Linux system running on the hardware.
-The default user name of the Raspian Linux distribution is
+The default user name of the Raspbian Linux distribution is

 Password: Specify the root password of the Linux system running on the hardware.
-The default password of the Raspian Linux distribution is
+The default password of the Raspbian Linux distribution is

 5. Click Apply.
 Click OK to save your changes.

-2. In the model toolbar, click the Deploy to Hardware button.
+On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start.
 The lower-left corner of the model window displays status while the support package generates the code.
 After successfully generating the code, the support package loads and runs the code on the hardware.
 The executable starts acquiring live video from the video device, runs the Sobel algorithm on the acquired images, and then displays the edge-emphasized objects on the Raspberry Pi screen.
 To view the Raspberry Pi screen, use a VNC viewer and perform a remote session on the hardware to get the display.
 You can alternatively connect an HDMI cable between a monitor and the hardware.